UT Health Austin Focuses on Suicide Care

 “We know that preventing suicide among vulnerable people who are already in the healthcare system requires a system-wide approach to close care gaps and improve outcomes,” says Cannon.
 “We’re pleased to support UT Health Austin as they go through this transformative journey.”

-This initiative has been adopted by UT Health Austin’s Clinical Quality Committee and is being led by the Zero Suicide Implementation Team members Donna Shanor, LCSW-S, LCDC, UT Health Austin’s Director of Clinical Social Work and Integrated Behavioral Health, and Kathy Carberry, RN, MPH, the Outcomes Program Officer for the Value Institute for Health and Care at UT Austin, who will help coordinate training to ensure UT Health Austin’s clinicians and clinical staff have the tools necessary to embed suicide prevention practices into their care model.
+This initiative has been adopted by UT Health Austin’s Clinical Quality Committee and is being led by the Zero Suicide Implementation Team members Donna Shanor, LCSW-S, LCDC, UT Health Austin’s Executive Director of Health Social Work, and Kathy Carberry, RN, MPH, the Outcomes Program Officer for the Value Institute for Health and Care at UT Austin, who will help coordinate training to ensure UT Health Austin’s clinicians and clinical staff have the tools necessary to embed suicide prevention practices into their care model.

 “At UT Health Austin, we are dedicated to informing, training, and guiding not only healthcare providers and clinical staff but also our non-clinical staff, to lead care transformation that creates impact beyond the walls of our clinical practice,” says Shanor.
 “This grant will allow us to provide our clinical faculty and staff with role-specific evidence-based training to ensure everyone at UT Health Austin recognizes the power they have to make a difference in the lives of others.
 We will also be provided the opportunity to participate in consultations with national experts and receive feedback from people with lived experience to help support our efforts to build mechanisms to measure and continuously improve.”